-In this course, students develop and enhance their professional online presence.
+In this course, students augment their professional online presence.
 They expand their nexus on several social media platforms that includes digital images of their work, biographical information, an artist statement, a blog, a retail shop and a video profile.
 In so doing, students establish a self-directed branding of their work.
-In addition to this, students attend a regional marketing opportunity to gain the necessary skills to apply for scholarships and other real-world activities related to their field of study.
+In addition, they attend a regional marketing opportunity and learn the steps to apply for a scholarship for a real-world activity in an area pertinent to their field of study.